hansemannn/titanium-image-crop/README.md

 #### Parameters

 - `image` (String, Ti.Blob, Ti.File)
+- `croppingStyle` 'circular' or 'default' (String) in not set 'default' is selected

 - `aspectRatio` (either a dictionary {x, y}  of the ratio or one of the constants * below)

 ## Constants